 The medical school interview is a not something most students look forward to.
 While the interview is important and you want to do a good job of presenting yourself, putting yourself under too much stress and over preparing will hurt rather than help you.
+If you need to take a casper test you can learn some casper test tips here.
 Having an idea of what medicine interview questions to expect during the interview will help.

 There are two basic types of medicine interviews.One is the standard type of interview and a style that is familiar.
 In this setting there are several key concepts to keep in mind.